AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Starting_with_Django/README.md

 Although you can use Django without a database, it comes with an [object-relational mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) in which you describe your database layout in Python code.

 The [data-model syntax]() <!-- link to internal folder?
 Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/topics/db/models/) --> offers many rich ways of representing your models -- so far, it's been solving many years' worth of database-schema problems.
-Here's a quick example (within a `models.py` folder):
+Here's a quick example (within a `models.py` file):
 ```
 from django.db import models